syncfusion-content/maui-docs/MAUI/Slider/interval.md

 # Interval in .NET MAUI Slider (SfSlider)

-This section explains about how to add the interval for numeric and date slider.
+This section explains about how to add the interval for numeric slider.

 ## Numeric interval